 Another method to avoid slippage is to avoid trading during economic events.
 There are calendars with economic events readily available for purchase.
 It’s recommended you pick one up so you’re aware of important upcoming events.

 The last way to steer clear of slippage for your stops is to not let the market hit your predefined stop loss level but to exit the market by clicking the exit button on your trading platform rather than wait for your order to be executed.
 This allows you to cut the amount of loss if you see volatility rising.
 A simple click out of the program will help you avoid extra risk.

 As we mentioned before, slippage is simply part of the market.
-It’s akin to a condition you might have in weather, like a rain shower, snow storm, or wind gust.
+It’s akin to a condition you might have in weather, like a rain shower, snowstorm, or wind gust.
 Sometimes these events are forecasted, other times they just appear.
 Traders who are new to live markets can be hit by this as a surprise.
-The first step to coping with slippage is being aware that this phenomena happens and will happen to you.
+The first step to coping with slippage is being aware that this phenomenon happens and will happen to you.
 Limiting your losses and minimizing your risks are, as always, the keys to success in the forex market.

 If you want to receive an invitation to our live webinars, trading ideas, trading strategy, and high-quality forex articles, sign up for our Newsletter.